Office Hours for Fall, 2022

 - Providing community service in the Bay Area

 - Putting your classroom knowledge to practice

 - Receiving event announcements and job listings

 Participation in NSSLHA offers many experiences that are important for job readiness and preparation for graduate school.
-For more information, contact SFSU NSSLHA.
 Join the SFSU NSSLHA Group on Facebook.

 Workshops and Continuing Education Events Listings

-The Department of Speech, Language and Hearing Sciences and the SFSU chapter of the National Student Speech-Language-Hearing Association (NSSLHA) provide workshops and Continuing Education events throughout the academic year for students, members of the community, speech-language pathologists, and other professionals.
+The Department of Speech, Language and Hearing Sciences and the SF State chapter of the National Student Speech-Language-Hearing Association (NSSLHA) provide workshops and Continuing Education events throughout the academic year for students, members of the community, speech-language pathologists, and other professionals.
 We provide Certificate of Maintenance hours, accepted by ASHA to fulfill continuing education (CE) requirements.
-Please visit http://slhs.sfsu.edu/comdis/workshops to see a listing of our current and upcoming events.

-A listing of available scholarships is available at http://slhs.sfsu.edu/comdis/scholarships.
+View our scholarships page for a full listing of available opportunities.
 Students are encouraged to apply.
 Meet with an advisor to get support.

 A complaint may be made to the Council on Academic Accreditation (CAA) about any accredited program or program in candidacy status may be submitted by any student, instructional staff member, speech-language pathologist, audiologist, and/or member of the public.

 Criteria for Complaints Against Graduate Education Programs.
 For a complaint to be considered by the CAA, it must: